develop2arman/rust-all-in-one/workspace/rust/RUST.md

 ### std:prelude

-To understand what is included in local scope by default(like try_into()), you should investigate the std::prelude module.
+To understand what is included in local scope by default(like try_into()), you should investigate the std:: [[prelude]] module.
 Its documentation is available online at [prelude](https://doc.rust-lang.org/std/prelude/index.html)